Disclosure of wage / salary range by employer

 HR is to blame

-When folks learn I work in HR, I am often accused of or explained that I am:
+When people learn I work in HR, I am often accused of:

 - Not paying them enough